Saurav0310/springboot_ecs/README.md

   - I have set input parameter so you can use to apply and destroy accordingly.
 ### To view Swagger 2 API docs

-Run the server and browse to localhost:8090/swagger-ui.html    #replace localhost:8090 inster loadbalancer url
+Run the server and browse to localhost:8090/swagger-ui.html    #replace localhost:8090 to loadbalancer url

 ## The following resources will be created: